DJI Lito X1, full review: the best choice for beginners?

 DJI Lito X1 : Transmission and radio controls

-Compatible radio controlsDJI RC-N3, DJI RC 2
+Compatible radio controlsDJI RC-N2, DJI RC-N3, DJI RC 2

 Video transmission systemDJI O4